 by Rebecca Lee

-Over the long weekend, we visited the Early Start Discovery Space in Wollongong; a hands on, creative learning venue, and the only one of its kind in Australia.
-It was one of the most incredible places we have been with our daughter.
+Recently, we visited the Early Start Discovery Space in Wollongong; a hands-on, creative learning venue, and the only one of its kind in Australia.
+It was one of the most incredible places we have been with our daughter, 6 and son, 3.
 We spent a good 3 hours there and it would have been longer if they weren’t closing.

 The space is made up of about 12 “experiences” where children interact with the exhibit, get their hands on it, get dirty, run around, make noise and get excited.
 It is truly a play space and can be enjoyed by adults just as much as children.

-Whilst the Space could be a day trip, we turned it into a mini break and stayed at Novotel Northbeach.
+Whilst visiting Early Start Discovery Space could be a day trip, we turned it into a mini break and stayed at Novotel Northbeach.
 The Novotel has recently been refurbished and is modern, clean and fresh.
 The room was spacious and had a safe balcony overlooking the beach.
 Staff were very friendly and accommodating.
 My one criticism of the Novotel would be that the giant bathroom didn’t contain a bath, which is usually preferential for families.
 We only have a shower at home so our daughter was a bit disappointed.
-There is a bar on site which was quite noisy (as you can imagine, especially as it was Friday night), however it was curbed around 11pm.
-The hotel also had a play room on the ground floor.
+There is a bar on site which was quite noisy (as you can imagine, especially as it was Friday night), however, it was curbed around 11pm.
+The hotel also had a playroom on the ground floor.

 Underneath the Novotel are a number of cafes to enjoy a seaside breakfast.
 We had an incredible (but not cheap) breakfast at Diggie’s, just across from the hotel, on the beach.
 The food is fresh and so so tasty.
 Coffee was good too.
-Harbour St is a modern Lebanese restaurant about 5 minutes’ drive from the Novotel.
-Seriously good Lebanese-in a part of town I would never expect to find it!
+For dinner, you could try the Northbeach Pavillion, set close the water.

 Other things to see and do